Lavikjo/portfolio/projects/electronics-workshop/index.rst

 Summary
 -------

+We did comprehensive documentation on the features of our project.
+Documentation also contained measurements of the performance and suggestions for further improvements.
 Before this course I had no previous knowledge on designing RF circuits but through extensive study I managed to design and build one.
 While developing the software for the microcontroller controlling the radio chip I learned that for first prototype I should put more debugging LEDs on the circuit board.

 **Things I learned:**